USCbiostats/PM566/website/content/assignment/14-final.md

 - Website (summarize your analysis, include interactive figures, provide a link to download the full written report)

 ### Written report
 The actual analysis should be included in the PDF report.
+For the analysis, we will expect to see a cleaner report than for the midterm, with more sophisticated analysis.
+Regardless of how well you did on the midterm, we want to see improvements, either by fixing your mistakes or adding more data or questions to your analysis.

-The PDF report can refer to interactive visualizations included in the website, but otherwise all figures and tables should be included in the PDF.
+The PDF report can make references to interactive visualizations included in the website, but otherwise all figures and tables should be included in the PDF.

-The report should have the following sections (elaborate from what was written in the midterm):
+The report should have the following sections:
-**Introduction** (provide background on your dataset and formulated question), **Methods**
+ - **Introduction**: provide background on your dataset and formulated question)
-(include how and where the data were acquired, how you cleaned and wrangled the data, what tools you used for data exploration), **Results** (provide final, publication ready tables and figures from your analysis, make separate subsections as needed), and a brief **Conclusion and Summary** where you describe your findings.
+ - **Methods**: include how and where the data were acquired, how you cleaned and wrangled the data, what tools you used for data exploration
+  - **Results**: provide final, publication-ready tables and figures from your analysis, make separate subsections as needed
+ - **Conclusion and Summary**: a brief recap where you describe your findings.

-In your report, please do not include any code (so make sure `echo = FALSE`), unformatted output, or dataset summaries (e.g. output from head(), str(), etc.)
+In your report, please do not include any code (so make sure `echo = FALSE`), unformatted output, or partial datasets (e.g. output from `head()`, `str()`, etc.)

 ### Website Checklist
 See the checklist below for additional details about the website requirements: